This Policy was last updated on 13 February 2018.

-Your information will be stored as manual files in a secured area, on our client portal website management system or on computers with appropriate backup systems and security or in the possession of authorised Brentnalls SA staff and sub-contractors.
+Your personal and credit information may be stored as manual files in a secured area, on our client portal website management system, on offsite and/or cloud based servers (including servers based overseas) or on computers with appropriate backup systems and security or in the possession of authorised Brentnalls SA staff and sub-contractors.
 Archived files are stored in secure on and off-site storage.

-We have appropriate measures in place to protect your information from loss, misuse, interference, unauthorised access or alteration while it is held by Brentnalls SA and when disclosed by Brentnalls SA to third parties.
+We take reasonable steps to protect your information from loss, misuse, interference, unauthorised access or alteration while it is held by Brentnalls SA and when disclosed by Brentnalls SA to third parties.

 We aim to achieve this through: